 You will work on external site-responsive projects and tackle more ambitious work, developing a personal language both technically and intellectually.

 You will pursue your own research interests and develop self-initiated projects, supported by studio staff.
-Creative ability and technical expertise is consolidated and extended, and the dissemination and site of artistic work gains greater importance.
+Creative ability and technical expertise is consolidated and extended, and the dissemination and siting of artistic work gains greater importance.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Students benefit from studio-based learning in purpose-built workshops and studios for intermedia, painting, photography and sculpture at Lauriston Place, along with the exhibitions and events associated with a vibrant art college.

 Some lectures and tutorials will take place in the George Square area.
 You will have access to the University's libraries and computer facilities.

 The University is investing in the Edinburgh College of Art (ECA) estate and facilities to further develop our flexible, stimulating, supportive and sustainable learning and research environment for students and staff.